!

 When passing legislation, Congress should always put the needs of Americans first.
 That is why Senator Braun introduced the Make It in America Act (S. 363/H.R.
 3684) with Senator Debbie Stabenow of Michigan to make it harder for federal agencies to use waivers to get around Buy American requirements.
 The bill requires the federal government to give preference to American companies and spend taxpayer dollars on American-made products and American jobs.
 Ensuring that taxpayer dollars are used to support American jobs is commonsense, main-street policy, but America’s Buy American laws have too many loopholes, resulting in our country sending our resources to foreign workers.
 This bill closes those loopholes and helps ensure that America’s workers, small businesses, and families are the direct beneficiaries of federal purchasing.
 President Biden signed this reform into law on November 15, 2021.

-During the 116th Congress, I was proud to author the VA Directly Returning Opioid Prescriptions (“VA DROP”) Act (S. 3753/H.R.
-4817) with my colleague Rep. Jim Baird in the U.S. House of Representatives.
+During the 116th Congress, Senator Braun was proud to author the VA Directly Returning Opioid Prescriptions (“VA DROP”) Act (S. 3753/H.R.
+4817) with Rep. Jim Baird in the U.S. House of Representatives.
 The VA DROP Act requires the Department of Veterans Affairs to ensure that each VA medical center with an on-site pharmacy (or a law enforcement officer) has a physical location where patients may safely dispose of controlled substances or medications.
-I was proud to see this legislation signed into law as part of the Johnny Isakson and David P. Roe, M.D.
+This legislation was signed into law as part of the Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvement Act of 2020 (Public Law No: 116-315).
 There is always more work do to, however, when it comes to the fight against opioids.
-That is why I joined forces with Senator John Kennedy of Louisiana in the 117th Congress to expand upon the VA DROP Act.
-Together, we introduced the DUMP Opioids Act, legislation to allow any American—not just Veterans— to securely dispose of opioids at VA facilities.
+That is why Senator Braun joined forces with Senator John Kennedy of Louisiana in the 117th Congress to expand upon the VA DROP Act.
+Together, Senators Braun and Kennedy introduced the DUMP Opioids Act, legislation to allow any American—not just Veterans— to securely dispose of opioids at VA facilities.
 The DUMP Opioids Act was approved unanimously by the U.S. Senate on April 22, 2021, followed by passage in the U.S. House of Representatives on July 27, 2021.
 President Biden signed this bill into law on July 29, 2021.

 The opioid crisis ravaging the country of its full potential demands a multi-faceted approach.
 To help strengthen the disposal process for dangerous opioids, Senator Braun joined Senator Maggie Hassan of New Hampshire in introducing the Better ODDS to Reduce Diversion Act of 2021 (S. 2628).
 This bill authorizes the U.S. Food and Drug Administration (FDA) to direct safe disposal requirements as a part of a Risk Evaluation and Mitigation Strategy (REMS) for a drug, including prescription opioids.
 Currently, the FDA is only able to recommend the use of mail-in drug disposal products for prescription drugs, such as opioids.
 This legislation eliminates this burdensome requirement and allows for a broader use of safe and effective at-home, in-home disposal products.
 This includes products that modify the chemical makeup of the prescription drug to make the drug unusable, or unable to be diverted into a different substance.
 At a Senate HELP Committee markup held in June 2022, the Better ODDS Act was incorporated into the base text of a bigger legislative package to reauthorize the FDA user fee model (S. 4348, the Food and Drug Administration Safety and Landmark Advancements Act).
 President Biden subsequently signed this key reform into law on December 29, 2022.